programist78/buy_sub18_05_23/README.md

 # Buy Sub
-Looking to build a business marketing site and app.
+Business marketing site.
 Involves receiving and sending images as well as payments.
 Also registration and mapping.
 Plus required admin etc.